PasqualeMainolfi/CoursesHub/COME05/SamplingSynthesisAndDigitalSoundProcessing/Master/MasterCourseProgram_second_year.md

 - Optimization of Neural Network Parameters

 > **Module 3**
-- Tools and Frameworks for Implementing Neural Networks in Python
+- Tools and frameworks for implementing neural networks in Python
 - Introduction and Usage of TensorFlow